dantp0929/reddit-wallpaper-finder/README.md

 # Reddit Wallpaper Finder

 Scrapes reddit for wallpapers using reddit's API.
-Plans to be usable with Wallpaper engine.
+The program looks at inputted subreddits and searches for threads that contain images.
+You can filter out landscape or portrait images, the time it takes to search for new ones, and more.